mikejshubrook/quantum-compiler/README.md

 The file trapped_ion_noise.py includes a noise model specifically for trapped-ion systems.
 For other architectures, we recommend creating separate noise model files (e.g. superconducting_noise.py) and updating the compiler accordingly.

+# Tests
+The notebook tests.ipynb contains two tests which should be run whenever the code has been changed.
+These will ensure that the compilation process is working properly.

 # Development Notes
 This is an ongoing project, and parts of the codebase may include:
 - TODO comments for future improvements